-IIn the early 2000s, Benesch (2003) noticed striking similarities in the rhetoric that political leaders in many countries have used, during the months and years before major violence broke out.
+IIn the early 2000s, Benesch (2003, p.
+503) noticed striking similarities in the rhetoric that political leaders in many countries had used, during the months and years before major violence broke out.
 Since such messages seem to have special power to inspire violence, we have studied them, in search of ways to diminish their effect and preserve peace.
-We call this category Dangerous Speech and have defined it as:
+We call this category dangerous speech and have defined it as:

 Any form of expression (e.g. speech, text, or images) that can increase the risk that its audience will condone or commit violence against members of another group.

 Importantly, the definition refers to increasing the risk of violence, not causing it.
-We generally cannot know that speech caused violence, except when people are forced by others to commit violence under a credible threat of being killed themselves.
+We generally cannot know that speech 1 caused violence, except when people are forced by others to commit violence under a credible threat of being killed themselves.
 People commit violence for many reasons, and there is no reliable way to find them all or to measure their relative importance.
-Often even the person who commits violence does not fully comprehend the reasons why.
-To say that speech is dangerous, then, is to make an educated guess about the effect that the speech is likely to have on other people.
+Often, even the person who commits violence does not fully comprehend the reasons why.
+To say that speech is dangerous, then, one must make an educated guess about the effect that the speech is likely to have on other people.

-Dangerous Speech increases the risk that its audience (the “in-group” as it is often called by scholars) will commit or condone violence against another group (the “out-group”).
-The out-group must have a defining characteristic that is both different from and meaningful to the audience (whether this accurately describes or is meaningful to members of the out-group, or not).
-Common dividing lines include race, ethnicity, religion, class, or sexual orientation, but in some cases Dangerous Speech is aimed at groups defined by other characteristics, such as occupation, like journalists.
-Merely being in the same location or attending the same school would not define a group for the purposes of Dangerous Speech.
+Dangerous speech increases the risk that its audience (the “in-group” as it is often called by scholars) will commit or condone violence against another group (the “out-group”).
+The out-group must have a defining characteristic that is both different from and meaningful to an audience (whether or not this accurately describes or is meaningful to members of the out-group).
+Common dividing lines include race, ethnicity, religion, class, or sexual orientation, but in some cases dangerous speech is aimed at groups defined by other characteristics, such as occupation, like journalists.
+However, merely being in the same location or attending the same school would not define a group for the purposes of dangerous speech analysis.

-Speech targeting individuals is usually outside the scope of Dangerous Speech; however, in some cases an individual can symbolize a group so that targeting that person becomes a form of Dangerous Speech against the group they represent.
-For example, some Pakistanis have called for killing or maiming the Pakistani Nobel laureate Malala Yousafzai, attacking her as an individual and also as a leader of subversive or traitorous women.
-(Kugelman, 2017).
-Similarly, Hungarian Prime Minister Viktor Orban and his government attack the Hungarian-American philanthropist George Soros, as an individual and also as a Jew with money and influence, using familiar anti-semitic tropes such as referring to Soros as a puppet master (Wilson, 2018).
+Speech targeting individuals is usually outside the scope of dangerous speech; however, in some cases an individual can symbolize a group so that targeting that person becomes a form of dangerous speech against the group they represent.
+For example, some Pakistanis called for harming the Pakistani Nobel laureate Malala Yousafzai, attacking her as an individual and also as a leader of women they saw as subversive or traitorous (Kugelman, 2017).
+Similarly, Hungarian Prime Minister Viktor Orbán and his government denigrate the Hungarian-American philanthropist George Soros as an individual and also as a wealthy, powerful Jew, using familiar antisemitic tropes such as referring to Soros as a puppet master (Walker, 2017).

-A defining feature of Dangerous Speech is that it often promotes fear, as much as it expresses or promotes hatred.
+A defining feature of dangerous speech is that it often promotes fear, as much as it expresses or promotes hatred.
 For example, one can assert that another group is planning to attack one’s own group without expressing hatred, yet that message might easily convince people to condone or commit violence, ostensibly to fend off the attack.
 Violence would seem defensive, and therefore justified.
 For example contemporary rhetoric in many countries portrays immigrants as a catastrophic threat.
-Hungary’s Prime Minister Viktor Orbán and United States President Donald Trump have referred to immigrants and refugees as a “trojan horse” which will necessarily increase criminal activity and terrorism (Brunsden, 2017; Kopan, 2015).
+Prime Minister Orbán and U.S. President Donald Trump have referred to migration as a “trojan horse” which will necessarily increase criminal activity and terrorism (Brunsden, 2017; Kopan, 2015).

 Frightening messages may also spread even more widely and quickly than purely hateful ones, since many people share them without malevolent intentions, or even the desire to incite violence.
-They feel genuine, heartfelt fear.
+They feel genuine fear.

-Generally, hate speech means vilifying a person or group of people because they belong to a group or share an identity of some kind.
-This means it’s not hate speech to say “I hate you,” since there’s no reference to a group.
+There is one common thread among definitions of hate speech, which is that it vilifies a person or group of people because they belong to a group or share an identity of some kind.
+Therefore it’s not hate speech to say “I hate you” without referring to a group.

-Most definitions specify that to be considered hate speech, messages must be directed at particular types of groups, such as people of the same religion, race, or ethnicity.
-Some definitions also add disability, sexual orientation, gender, sex, age culture, belief, or life stance.
-For example section 135a of Norway’s penal code defines hate speech as “threatening or insulting anyone, or inciting hatred or persecution of or contempt for anyone because of his or her a) skin color or national or ethnic origin, b) religion or life stance, or c) homosexuality, lifestyle or orientation” (Norwegian Penal Code).
-South Africa’s hate speech law is one of the most detailed and comprehensive, specifying groups and attributes that are absent from other countries’ laws such as pregnancy, marital status, conscience, language, color, and “any other group where discrimination based on that other ground (i) causes or perpetuates systemic disadvantage; (ii) undermines human dignity; or (iii) adversely affects the equal enjoyment of a person’s rights and freedoms in a serious manner that is comparable to discrimination […]” (Promotion of Equality, 2000, pp. 3-5).
+Most definitions specify types of groups.
+To be considered hate speech, messages must be directed at people who share a religion, race, or ethnicity, for example.
+Other types of identity that appear in some definitions (but not others) are disability, sexual orientation, gender, sex, age, culture, belief, refugee status, caste, or “life stance”.
+For example section 135a of Norway’s penal code defines hate speech as “threatening or insulting anyone, or inciting hatred or persecution of or contempt for anyone because of his or her a) skin color or national or ethnic origin, b) religion or life stance, or c) homosexuality, lifestyle or orientation” (The General Civil Penal Code).
+The hate speech provisions of South Africa’s equality law specify groups and attributes that are absent from other countries’ laws such as pregnancy, marital status, conscience, language, color, and “any other group where discrimination based on that other ground (i) causes or perpetuates systemic disadvantage; (ii) undermines human dignity; or (iii) adversely affects the equal enjoyment of a person’s rights and freedoms in a serious manner that is comparable to discrimination […]” (Promotion of Equality, 2000, pp. 3-5).
 Most countries’ laws don’t prohibit hate speech at all, instead criminalizing other related forms of speech such as incitement to hatred.

-We focus instead on Dangerous Speech since it is a narrower, more specific category, defined not by a subjective emotion such as hatred, but by its capacity to inspire a harm that is all too easy to identify – mass violence – and that almost everyone can agree on wanting to prevent.
+We focus instead on dangerous speech, since it is a narrower, more specific category, defined not by a subjective emotion such as hatred, but by its capacity to inspire a harm that is all too easy to identify – intergroup violence – and that many people can agree on wanting to prevent.